lockedatapublished/itsalocke/content/training/onlinetraining.md

 | July 23rd-24th | Bots & Cognitive Services | £500 |
 | July 25th | Natural Language Processing in R  | £300 |

-> All course start 9am GMT/BST
+> All courses start at 9am GMT/BST, unless otherwise requested

 Our events are for small groups so we can tailor the content to the people attending.
 It also works entirely from your browser so you don't need to get lots of stuff set up before hand.